 Sure, you can continue to write without thinking about SEO, the audience, or consistently rewriting everything you create.

 That work will likely be average.

 Without loyalty, you’ll just become another online writer.

-As this online noise continues to strengthen in 2020 and beyond, you’ll need to strengthen your skills as a writer equally.
+As this online noise continues to grow, you’ll need to strengthen your skills as a writer equally.